New Products

 There’s no single “best” weight — only what complements your play style.
 Players who rely on dinking and quick reactions may feel more at home with a lighter paddle, while those who like to hit hard and drive through the ball often prefer the added weight.

-2. Core material and thickness
+2. Core material and thickness: how core type and thickness influence your play style

 When you choose a pickleball paddle, one of the first things to look at is the core material and thickness.
-Paddle cores are usually made from polymer (the most common), aluminium, or Nomex — a lightweight honeycomb material.
-Polymer cores offer a balanced mix of power, touch, and quiet play, which is why they dominate most recreational and club-level paddles.
+Paddle cores are usually made from polymer (the most common), aluminium or Nomex — a lightweight honeycomb material.
+Polymer cores offer a balanced mix of power, touch and quiet play, which is why they dominate most recreational and club-level paddles.
 Nomex cores tend to be louder and harder, which can give you a crisp response but reduce touch sensitivity.

 Thickness also matters.
 Thicker cores (typically 16 mm) offer more control and a softer feel.
 Thinner cores (around 13 mm) deliver more power and responsiveness but less forgiveness on mis-hits.
 If you’re still learning or value consistency in your shots, a thicker core is generally more forgiving.
 Players looking to maximise pop and drive off the face may prefer something thinner.